-In this environment, government help at home is most likely to come from a cheaper but possibly less reliable source – the Commonwealth Home Support Program.
+Depending on a person’s care needs, government help at home can also come from a cheaper but possibly less reliable source – the Commonwealth Home Support Program.

 The CHSP often includes things like community transport, cleaning, meal delivery, meal preparation and help with showering.

 A care needs assessment is required – by health professionals under the Regional Assessment Service or RAS – but there is no financial assessment to determine how much you should pay for your services under the CHSP.

 Approved service providers receive different pots of government money for different services.
 Not every provider can offer more than one service.

 What do Commonwealth Home Support Program (CHSP) services cost?

 For each type of service there is a standard (maximum) fee, a part pensioner discounted fee and full pensioner discounted fee.

 Self-funded retirees pay the standard fee, which is an amount up to the full cost of the service delivered to the care recipient as determined by the provider.

 Examples of discounted fees for part pensioners and pensioners might be $10–15 an hour for a cleaner, someone to take you shopping or to assist with showering.